dannybauman/30-day-map-challenge-2025/maps/02-lines/google-ai-studio/README.md

 - Concept execution: F (never attempted)
 - Platform reliability: F (internal error)
 - Error handling: D (generic error message, retry didn't help)
-- Overall: D (platform error prevented code generation)
+- Overall: F (platform error - no code generated at all)

 **Overall:** Cannot be evaluated for code quality since it never generated anything.
 This is a platform infrastructure failure, not an AI capability failure.
 The platform simply didn't work.